-Please note that patients using e-cigarettes are not eligible for the smoking cessation service offered by community pharmacies at present.
+Patients using e-cigarettes are not eligible for the smoking cessation service offered by community pharmacies at present.

 It should be kept in mind that use of e-cigarettes, their role in cessation and long-term effects is an emerging area, with its evidence base still developing.